h01ger/piuparts/README_server.txt

 (overriding the builtin defaults).

 * "master-command" is the command to run on master-host to start the master.
-When the master has been installed from the Debian package, the command is '/usr/share/piuparts/piuparts-master'.
- This does not need to be set here if it is already set in '~piupartsm/.ssh/authorized_keys' to limit ssh access to that single command.
+Better then setting it here is actually setting it in '~piupartsm/.ssh/authorized_keys' to limit ssh access to that single command.
+The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding'.

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new